fichince/alchoi.com-astro/src/content/hkjapan/01-intro.md

   zoom: 4
 ---

 In 2023, we had the opportunity to visit Hong Kong and Japan for our summer vacation.
-It was our first overseas trip since before the pandemic.